TroldmandThomas/fMRIpipe/README.md

 ## Packages used

 A list of the packages installed from the **install.sh**.
-This is equivalent to a **requirements.txt**, but note that the BCT-PY one can obtain through **pip** is outdated, it is recommend to download from [the authors GitHub page](https://github.com/aestrivex/bctpy) instead.
+This is equivalent to a **requirements.txt**, but note that the BCT-PY one can obtain through **pip** is outdated, it is recommended to download from [the authors GitHub page](https://github.com/aestrivex/bctpy) instead.
 Even though that they list the same version (0.5.0), they are _not_ the same package.

 * bctpy==0.5.0
 * cycler==0.10.0